Essential sales competencies for assessment, selection, and development.

 Networking is an alternative means of finding new prospects.
 It depends on having a favourable relationship with a wide range of business contacts in the industry and related industries.

 Doing things right is a waste of time if people don’t first choose the right things to do.
-Qualification has a substantial impact on success.
+Sales qualification has a substantial impact on success.

-Apart from an accurate forecast being essential for good business management, is also helps salespeople secure the right resources to win the business opportunities addressed.
+Apart from an accurate forecast being essential for good business management, it also helps salespeople secure the right resources to win the business opportunities addressed.

 Forethought, planning, and preparation precede success.
-Making good use of the time available and paying attention to detail are also important sales competencies.
+Making good use of the time available and paying attention to detail are important aspects of sales competence.

 Using a system or method that has proved effective elsewhere provides a benchmark for measuring progress and a common language for communicating internally.
 Frameworks and checklists help sellers avoid mistakes and develop better methods.

-Good communication skills are a foundation stone of success.
+Good communication is a foundation stone of success.
 Many aspects of sales competency depend on the salesperson’s ability to discover information that isn't publicly available, shift another person's perspective, and make a convincing presentation.

 Some elements of negotiation are important throughout a sale however the final negotiation often brings out different behaviours, tactics, and ploys.
-Salespeople need formal negotiation abilities.
-Sales competencies 6 through 16 of this sales competence model are explored and evaluated in the Sales Skills assessment.
+Salespeople need to be able to negotiate win/win outcomes.

 In a competitive market, organisations must continuously increase productivity.
 Salespeople must keep getting better.
-Otherwise their company will inevitable be overtaken by competitors.
+Otherwise, their company will inevitably be overtaken by competitors.

 Attitude dictates thinking and thinking dictates speech and actions.
-There are attitudes that help salespeople succeed and there are those that hinder.
+There are attitudes that help salespeople succeed and there are those that hinder them.
 While attitude itself cannot be a competency, having attitudes compatible with success, can be considered an aspect of sales competence.
-Beliefs about selling and attitudes towards sales challenges and self development are reflected and investigated in the Sales Mindset assessment.

 19. Sales Motivators

-Motivation has a major impact on the decisions salespeople take and the actions that follow.
+Motivation has a major impact on the attitudes that salespeople nurture, the decisions they take, and the actions that follow.
 Consequently, a salesperson's intrinsic motivators, have a bearing on success which differs according to the role being fulfilled.

 If you need ways to measure sales competencies or want to create a sales competence model for training or assessment, we can help.
 Telephone +44 (0)1392 851500.
-We will be pleased to learn about your needs or talk through some options.
-Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.
+Alternatively, use the contact form here or send an email to firstname.lastname@example.org.